rvoitenko/vagrant-multi-cluster/README.md

 http://192.168.50.10/status

-To change the cluster edit the NODE_COUNT Vagrantfile and run
+To change the cluster size edit the NODE_COUNT Vagrantfile and run

 ```
 vagrant up